NTU-CSIE-DSA/hw2-MagicalCats/README.md

 All preprocessing can be done in $O(NlogN)$ time.
 ## Questioning step

-1. For each query $(c_i,l_i,r_i)$, apply binary search to find the lower bound and upper bound in the according **color deque**.
+1. For each query $(c_i,l_i,r_i)$, apply binary search to find the lower bound and upper bound in the corresponding **color deque**.
 The answer is the number of elements within two bounds.

 This step can be done in $O(logN)$ time.